George Burns Comedy Week: Reception

 George Burns Comedy Week did poorly in the Nielsen ratings and was last broadcast on Christmas night 1985.
 It marked Burns' last ongoing role in a television series, although he continued to appear as a guest on programs for the next nine years, until suffering a serious fall at age 98 which ended his active performing career (Burns died at age 100).

+Ratings

+Note: The "Rating" is not the 18-49 demo but the total rating.